zzzprojects/docs/learndapper.com/faq/dapper-query/selecting-multiple-results/how-to-retrieve-multiple-results-returned-by-a-stored-procedure-in-dapper.md

 title: How to retrieve multiple results returned by a stored procedure in Dapper?
 ---

-To retrieve multiple results returned by a [stored procedure](https://www.learndapper.com/stored-procedures), you need to specify the stored procedure name in the command text and specify the command type to `CommandType.StoredProcedure`.
+To retrieve multiple results returned by a [stored procedure](https://www.learndapper.com/stored-procedures), you need to set the stored procedure name in the command text and specify the command type to `CommandType.StoredProcedure`.
 Then you can read every result by either mapping to an anonymous type or a strongly typed object:

 ```csharp
 using (var connection = new SqlConnection("connectionString"))